gtorrent/gtorrent-core/spec.md

 Returns the current amount of data uploaded for this torrent.

-- `string getTextTotalUploaded()`

-Returns the current upload total as a string.

 - `boost::int64_t getTotalDownloaded()`

 Returns the current amount of data downloaded for this torrent.

-- `string getTextTotalDownloaded()`

-Returns the current download total as a string.

 - `boost::int64_t getSize()`

 Returns the total size of files in this torrent

-- `string getTextSize()`

-Returns the total size of files in the torrent as a string.

 - `boost::int64_t getTimeRemaining()`

 Returns the time remaining in seconds

-- `string getTextTimeRemaining()`

-Returns the current time remaining as a string.

 - `float getTotalRatio()`